-Morgan Stanley Capital Group Inc. (MSCG) has applied to renew its authority to transmit electric energy from the United States to Mexico pursuant to section 202(e) of the Federal Power Act.
+Morgan Stanley Capital Group Inc. (Applicant or MSCG) has applied for authorization to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

-On July 23, 1998, DOE issued Order No. EA-184, authorizing MSCG to transmit electric energy from the United States to Mexico as a power marketer for a two-year term using existing international transmission facilities.
-That Order expired on July 23, 2000.
-DOE renewed the MSCG export authorization on June 28, 2006 in Order No. EA-184-A. That Order expired on June 28, 2011.
-On June 20, 2011 MSCG filed an application with DOE to renew the export authority contained in Order No. EA-184-A for a five-year term.
+On July 8, 2015, DOE issued Order No. EA-185-D, which authorized MSCG to transmit electric energy from the Unites States to Canada as a power marketer for a five-year term using existing international transmission facilities appropriate for open access.
+This authorization expires on August 21, 2020.
+On May 21, 2020, MSCG filed an application (Application or App.) with DOE for renewal of the export authorization contained in Order No. EA-185-D.

-Procedural Matters: Any person desiring to be heard in this proceeding should file a comment or protest to the application at the address provided above.
-Protests should be filed in accordance with Rule 211 of the Federal Energy Regulatory Commission's (FERC) Rules of Practice and Procedures (18 CFR 385.211).
-Any person desiring to become a party to these proceedings should file a motion to intervene at the above address in accordance with FERC Rule 214 (385.214).
-Fifteen copies of each comment, protest, or motion to intervene should be filed with DOE on or before the date listed above.
+Any person desiring to be heard in this proceeding should file a comment or protest to the Application at the address provided above.
+Protests should be filed in accordance with Rule 211 of the Federal Energy Regulatory Commission's (FERC) Rules of Practice and Procedure (18 CFR 385.211).
+Any person desiring to become a party to this proceeding should file a motion to intervene at the above address in accordance with FERC Rule 214 (18 CFR 385.214).

-Comments on the MSCG application to export electric energy to Mexico should be clearly marked with Docket No. EA-184-B. Additional copies (one each) are to be filed directly with Edward J. Zabrocki, Managing Director and Counsel, Morgan Stanley & Co.
-Inc., 2000 Westchester Avenue, Purchase, NY 10577 AND Daniel E. Frank and Jennifer Kubicek, Sutherland Asbill & Brennan LLP, 1275 Pennsylvania Avenue, NW., Washington, DC 20004.
-A final decision will be made on this application after the environmental impacts have been evaluated pursuant to DOE's National Environmental Policy Act Implementing Procedures (10 CFR part 1021) and a determination is made by DOE that the proposed action will not have an adverse impact on the reliability of the U.S. electric power supply system.
+A final decision will be made on this Application after the environmental impacts have been evaluated pursuant to DOE's National Environmental Policy Act Implementing Procedures (10 CFR part 1021) and after DOE determines that the proposed action will not have an adverse impact on the sufficiency of supply or reliability of the U.S. electric power supply system.

-Copies of this application will be made available, upon request, for public inspection and copying at the address provided above, by accessing the program Web site at http://energy.gov/node/11845, or by e-mailing Odessa Hopkins at Odessa.firstname.lastname@example.org.Start Signature
+Copies of this Application will be made available, upon request, by accessing the program website at http://energy.gov/node/11845, or by emailing Matthew Aronoff at firstname.lastname@example.org.

 BILLING CODE 6450-01-P